 But more often, the source of a boundary on runaway limerence comes from a spouse or family.
-If, and when, your limerent affair is discovered, life changes… because new boundaries are established and decisions must be made.
-This is where science-based couples therapy can help keep your recover from inappropriate limerence and keep your family intact.
+If, and when, your limerent affair is discovered, life changes… because new boundaries are established, and decisions must be made.
+This is where science-based couples therapy can help keep you recover from inappropriate limerence and keep your family intact.

 While some LE protests their unfair treatment, research tells us that most people suffering from limerence begin to come to their senses when the object of their obsession (or significant others) establish firm boundaries.